Skip to content

 (Images credit: adaptation by the authors of the image taken from CC Wikimedia Commons.)

+In the region of Preparation an atomizer produces drops that go through a hole on a metallic plate that covers a cylindric chamber.
 In the region of Transformation a condenser inside the chamber has two metallic plates separated by a distance \(d\); the cylinder has four holes, three of them illuminate the interior of the plates and the four hole is for measuring the positions of the drop through a microscope.
 An external X ray source is applied for charging the oil droplets by ionizing them.
 Inside the chamber a potential \(V\) generated by an external battery produces a uniform electric field of intensity \(E = V/d\).
 Changes in the polarity of this battery made the charged drops to go down or to go up.
+In the region of Detection and measurement: an external microscope measures with a scale the positions of the drops when they travel in between the plates.

-Inside the chamber the drop experiments three forces (Figure 2.2b): the weight due to its mass \(m\) (\(F_{\mathrm{gravity}} = mg\)), the viscous drag force (\(F_{\mathrm{viscosity}}\)) produced by friction with the air inside the chamber, and the electric force \(F_{\mathrm{electric field}} = qE\) exerted by the external field E.
+Inside the chamber the drop experiments three forces (Figure 2.2): the weight due to its mass \(m\) (\(F_{\mathrm{gravity}} = mg\)), the viscous drag force (\(F_{\mathrm{viscosity}}\)) produced by friction with the air inside the chamber, and the electric force \(F_{\mathrm{electric field}} = qE\) exerted by the external field E.

 According to Stokes law, the force of fluid friction is \(F_{\mathrm{viscosity}} = κηv_t\), where \(v_t\) is the terminal velocity, \(η\) is the viscosity of the air, \(κ = 6πr\) is a drag coefficient and \(r\) is the radio of a spherical drop; then \(v_t = (F_{\mathrm{viscosity}})/κη\).
 If the external field E is zero the force \(F_{\mathrm{electric field}} = 0\).
 For a stationary drop the resultant force must add to zero and therefore \(F_{\mathrm{viscosity}} = F_{\mathrm{gravity}} = mg\).
 Then, in the absence of an external field the terminal velocity is \(v_t = v_a = mg/(κη)\).
 This is the velocity for free fall when the electric field is switched off.